 Opening the Doors to Communication.

 Your child’s developmental needs are unique.
 Especially when they involve communication delays.
-Karen A. Francioso-Howe and Associates can help.
+Village Speech staff can help.
 They will guide your child toward improved speech and language

 skills.
 Patiently.
 Effectively.
 And with a proven, one-on-one approach based on your child’s specific challenges and requirements.
 Because every child deserves to be heard.

 When your son or daughter has trouble communicating, it can seem like there’s a wall between your child and the world.
-Karen A. Francioso-Howe and staff help children break through that wall.
+Village Speech staff help children break through that wall.

-Karen develops customized programs that address each child’s unique communication needs and challenges.
-She’ll work one-on-one with your child in a comfortable home-like environment, improving language skills and speech production.
-She’ll also provide a detailed up-front evaluation, progress charts, and a six-month reevaluation.
+Our staff develop customized programs that address each child’s unique communication needs and challenges.
+We’ll work one-on-one with your child in a comfortable home-like environment, improving language skills and speech production.
+We’ll also provide a detailed up-front evaluation, progress charts, and a six-month reevaluation.

 You benefit from a wide range of services to help improve your child’s oral motor skills, articulation, voice, language, and overall communication.
 You can also participate in your child’s therapy at your own comfort level, watching through an observation window or actively engaging in his or her development.